lannan/Westworld/README.md

-The programs included here were created for the following paper:
+This repo was created for the following paper:

 "Westworld: Fuzzing-Assisted Remote Dynamic Symbolic Execution of Smart Apps on IoT Cloud Platforms"